Applications for MIT SUD Ventures have launched! Apply today.

 Learn from MIT’s top innovation, entrepreneurship, and health experts

-You’ll be exposed to an ecosystem of diverse backgrounds: engineering, entrepreneurship, SUD research, policy, and more.
+You’ll be exposed to diverse knowledge in: entrepreneurship, SUD research, policy, and more.
 You’ll work with motivated, exceptional individuals with commitment to bring change to the space.
-All of your work will be focused on challenges rooted in key focus areas.
+All of your work will be focused on identifying and pursuing SUD-related innovations.
 Meet the teaching team for 2025.

 Walk away with an innovation toolkit and system of support to take the next step

-Your cohort peers, coaches, investors, experts, and the National Institute of Drug Abuse (NIDA) team will support the ultimate creation of a new venture, or the acceleration of an existing one, with new knowledge and connections from the program.
+Your coaches, experts, and the National Institute of Drug Abuse’s team will support the ultimate creation of a new venture, or the acceleration of an existing one, with new knowledge and connections from the program.

 “Substance Use Disorder (SUD) is a multidisciplinary challenge with huge personal and societal impacts — this is about saving lives.” – Cynthia Breazeal, Dean for Digital Learning at MIT and Professor, MIT Media Lab